-In the photo you can still see the white fence and our backyard shed.
-Behind the shed is where our potting bench and pile of potting soil is hidden.
+In the photo, you can still see the white fence and our backyard shed.
+Behind the shed is where our potting bench and the pile of potting soil are hidden.
 You’ll see that below.

 Off to the right, along the fence is one of the container areas that I built, and off to the left the brick patio that we built at the same time I did the excavating.